Airstack-xyz/airstack-frames-sdk/README.md

 ### `searchFarcasterUsers`

-Search Farcaster users that contain a given string input, e.g. all Farcaster users that contains "a" in their profile name.
+Search Farcaster users that contain a given string input, e.g. all Farcaster users that contain "a" in their profile name.

 **Input**